hmcts/backstage/packages/backend/README.md

 ```

 Substitute `x` for actual values, or leave them as
-dummy values just to try out the backend without using the auth or sentry features.
+dummy values just to try out the backend without using the auth features.

 The backend starts up on port 7000 per default.